moorepants/dissertation/davisbicycle.rst

 Orientations, Rates and Accelerations
 =====================================

-The constant speed Whipple bicycle model fundamentally has two important states that describe the lateral dynamics: roll and steer (as defined in Chapter :ref:`eom`).
+The two most important states that describe the lateral dynamics of the bicycle are roll and steer (as defined in Chapter :ref:`eom`).
 Ideally one would like to measure the angular orientation, angular rate and angular accelerations of both the rear frame and the front frame.
 Sensors that allow direct, independent and accurate measurements of each are ideal, to avoid having to estimate measurements through differentiation, integration or state estimators.
+The two bodies share many of the kinematic measurements due to them being connected by a revolute joint.
 Table :ref:`tabKinematicSensors` gives general ranges of bicycle kinematic motions from my previously collected data.

 .. _tabKinematicSensors:

 .. list-table:: Table of maximal measured values found in all experimental data taken in Chapter :ref:`motioncapture`.
-The ranges were determined from 95 percentiles, the accuracy as a percentage of the range and the bandwidth as 75th percentile of the power in the signal.
+The ranges were determined from 75 percentiles, the accuracy as a percentage of the range and the bandwidth as 75th percentile of the power in the signal.
    :header-rows: 1